kylr1516/ecen224/_labs/getting-started.md

 Paste the contents that we copied into the **Key** box and feel free to add whatever value you desire into the **Title**.
 Make sure the dropdown menu for **Key type** is set to `Authentication Key`.
 Finally, click **Add SSH key** and now your Pi Z2W should be able to talk to your GitHub account.

 ### Setup GitHub Repository
 Next, we need to ensure that [`git`](https://git-scm.com/) is installed on our Pi Z2W.
 This will be the terminal program that we use to communicate with GitHub to version control and submit our assignments.
-If the terminal window on VSCode is not already open, press `` Ctrl+` `` and then enter in the command:
+If the terminal window on VSCode is not already open, press `` Ctrl+` `` and then enter in the command and then enter y when prompted:

 ```bash
 sudo apt install git